 Once you’re done soaking in the views and taking your photos, head back to your car via the Arroyo Trail which is shaded by tall Eucalyptus trees.

 - Shoes: Hiking boots or shoes

-This is my favorite hike in Pacifica.
+This is my favorite of all of the Pacifica hiking trails.
 It’s where I take friends when we need a breath of fresh air because it’s accessible to all fitness levels and doesn’t take all day.
 To access Mori Point you can either park in the Mori Point parking lot or in the side streets.
-I personally prefer to park near the pier and walk the paved path along the beach.
+I personally prefer to park near Pacifica Pier and walk the paved path along the beach.

 From Pacifica Pier walk south along the coastal trail in between the beach and Sharp Park Golf Course.
 Once you reach the end of Sharp Park Beach, you can either climb bootleggers steps for a bit of a booty workout or take the switchbacks for a slower incline to the first lookout point of Mori Point.
 On clear days you’ll be able to see all of Pacifica and even out to the Farallon Islands.

 You can stop your hike here and return to your car for a 2 mile round trip hike.
 Or you’ll see narrow dirt paths that climb up the mountain which you can continue on to the highest lookout point.
 It’s definitely a steep climb and you are right along the cliff’s edge so be careful, especially after rain as erosion is possible.

 Once you reach the top have a seat in the dirt and take in the view.

 Depending on where you park your car this can range from 2-4 miles.

 - Difficulty: Easy